vippsas/shopware-plugin/README.md

 - [Installation](./docs/configure.md)

-## How to get account keys from Merchant Portal
+## How to get account keys from the business portal

 1. Sign in to [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/).
 2. In the *Developer* section, choose *Production Keys*.
 Here you can find the merchant serial number (6 figures).